 Amanda Rush's practice focuses on business restructurings and insolvency-related matters.
-She has represented clients in complex, high-profile chapter 11 cases, out-of-court restructurings, cross-border insolvencies, and distressed transactions.
+She has represented clients in complex, high-profile chapter 11 cases, out-of-court restructurings, prepackaged bankruptcies, cross-border insolvencies, and distressed M&A transactions.
 Amanda's experience involves a range of industries, including energy, oil and gas, retail, chemicals, and technology, and issues such as corporate governance, environmental, and legacy liability.
-She has played a significant role in several successful chapter 11 reorganizations, including by assisting companies in achieving a permanent resolution of mass asbestos tort liabilities through section 524(g) plans of reorganization.
+Most recently, Amanda has assisted clients in achieving a permanent resolution of mass asbestos tort liabilities, including asbestos and talc liabilities.

 - The University of Texas at Austin (J.D. with honors 2011; Order of the Coif; Associate Editor, Texas Law Review); Texas Christian University (B.A. in English summa cum laude 2007; Phi Beta Kappa)